We Answer ALL Your Questions About The Crown's First Season

 Earlier, it was reported that Elizabeth the Queen Mother had been pushing for her daughters to marry into aristocratic English families similar to her own: those of nobility, rather than royalty.
 But the bond between Princess Elizabeth and Prince Philip strengthened during his time as an officer in World War II.
 The pair corresponded with each other and when the war ended, Prince Philip asked the King for his eldest daughter’s hand in marriage.
 Elizabeth always had a crush on Philip and he was her first and only romantic partner.
 Despite King George VI's initial reservations about his heir apparent marrying a Greek prince, Philip and Elizabeth's marriage is still going strong 69 years later.

-What was King George sick of
+What was King George's diagnosis

 King George VI making his broadcast after the breakout of World War II